wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==

 = 3.6.5 =
+* [Update] MaxMind's IP Database has been updated to the latest version (2014-07-01)
 * [Fix] Bug in tracking visits when the CDN option is enabled
 * [Fix] Number format description was sort of misleading (thank you, [Shonu](http://wordpress.org/support/topic/number-format-label))